mjknj18/School-District-Test-Score-Analysis/README.md

 7. What is the average reading test score for all of the students in each school?
 8. What percentage of the students in each school have a passing math test score (70 or above)?
 9. What percentage of the students in each school have a passing reading test score (70 or above)?
-10. What is the overall percentage of students in each school passing the math and reading tests?
+10. What is the overall percentage of students in each school passing either the math and reading tests?

 ### Math Test Scores by Grade